kubos/kubos/docs/first-project.md

 The simplest way to create a new KubOS RT project is by using the Kubos CLI.
 The `kubos init` command takes a project name and creates the project files and folders.

 **Note:** Inside of the build system there are several reserved words, which cannot be used as the name of the project.
 The most common of these are `test`, `source` and `include`.

-**Note:** Yotta, the build system the Kubos-CLI is based upon, requries project names to by hypen-delimitated or underscore_delimitated.
+**Note:** Yotta, the build system the Kubos CLI is based upon, requires project names to by hyphen-delimited or underscore-delimited.
 CamelCased project names will cause warnings.

         $ kubos init myproject